Halloween Reflection: Spooky Films From The 70s And 80s

 Introduction

-With the recent news that Hocus Pocus 2 (2022) had enjoyed “the biggest opening for a streaming movie ever recorded,” Cinema Scholars looks back and reflects on the just-passed Spooky Season from the viewpoint of the grown-ups (in the loosest sense of the word) of a certain age bracket: The Kids of the 80s.
+Cinema Scholars takes a look at the Spooky Season from the viewpoint of the grown-ups (in the loosest sense of the word) of a certain age bracket: The Kids of the 80s.
 Otherwise, known as those who occupied the land somewhere between Sesame Street and Elm Street.

 We all will feel a certain wave of nostalgia around Halloween, whether we like it or not.
 Much has been written on how we as a species enjoy, perhaps crave, or even chase fear in the controlled safety of the theatre.
 Whether it be the chemical reactions of ‘the rush’ and/or our genetic history missing the feeling of fight or flight.
 There are differing, valid opinions.